Research Shows Cuba’s Internet Issues

 The computer science division in the Department of Electrical Engineering and Computer Science at Northwestern University combines cutting-edge research and facilities with world-class faculty members, offering undergraduate and graduate students an educational experience not found at other universities.

 Because the division is housed in a department that is also home to electrical engineering and computer engineering divisions, students in the computer science division are exposed to an interdisciplinary, collaborative environment that allows for research that crosses traditional boundaries.

-The division offers a bachelor of science in computer science, as well as a bachelor of arts in computer science for students who are enrolled in the Weinberg College of Arts and Sciences at Northwestern University.
-A minor in computer science is also available.
+Note: The division offers a bachelor of science in computer science for students enrolled in the McCormick School of Engineering, as well as a bachelor of arts in computer science for students enrolled in the Weinberg College of Arts and Sciences.
+The computer science-specific requirements of the two degrees are identical.